The Future of AR and “The Next Big Thing” Illusion

 And feeling like you’re actually part of a virtual world really matters for some use cases:

-• Virtual reality can be a much better substitute for face-to-face interaction than texting or video calling, which matters when you’re in a long-distance relationship or have severe social anxiety (or there’s a pandemic).
+• Virtual reality can also be a much better substitute for face-to-face interaction than texting or video calling, which matters when you’re in a long-distance relationship or have severe social anxiety (or there’s a pandemic).

 Then there’s the controls part.
 Virtual reality lets you control things with your three-dimensional hand motions.

-There’s enough demand for this that some games have already become serious contenders against computer and mobile games in their genres, like Beat Saber (a dancing game), Blade and Sorcery (a swordfighting game), and Gorilla Tag (a tag game).
+And there’s enough demand for this that some games have already become serious contenders against computer and mobile games in their genres, like Beat Saber (a dancing game), Blade and Sorcery (a swordfighting game), and Gorilla Tag (a tag game).

-Tangibly: instead of moving a 10 gram finger a few centimeters to get to another place in the interface (with a mouse or screen tap), you have to move a 4 kilogram arm 50 centimeters to do the same.
+Tangibly: instead of moving a 10 gram finger a few centimeters to get to another place in the interface (with a mouse or screen tap), you have to move a 4 kilogram arm 20 centimeters to do the same.

-It’s hard to overstate how annoying this gets after a while.
+It’s hard to overstate how tedious this gets after a while.
 And, when combined with the fundamental bulkiness of its three-dimensional screen, it’s why virtual reality isn’t and will never be the best solution for doing everyday tasks.

 Augmented reality glasses